Community Solar Zoning Text Amendment

 Proposed Concepts for Zoning Amendment

 Commercial solar facilities are currently a principal permitted use in the commercial and industrial zoning districts in Carroll County.
-The staff proposal is to proceed with a “pilot” program that would allow community solar facilities to be developed on certain existing remaining portions in the Agricultural zoning district.
+The proposal would allow community solar facilities to be developed on existing remaining portions in the Agricultural zoning district.
 Remaining portions are the land remaining after residential subdivision lots have been created from a legally established parcel of land through the subdivision process.

-The Proposed Concepts at the link below outline the various points of this proposal.
+The initial Proposed Concepts at the link below outline the various points of the original proposal.

 - Preliminary Draft Proposed Potentially Eligible Parcels & Acreage